Perelandric/Golific/README.md

 Notice that there's no space after the `//` and before `go:`.
 This is required for the `generate` tool.

-*Enum descriptors*
+###Enum descriptor syntax

 The actual Enum descriptors are defined entirely in code comment blocks at the top-level namespace of your code.
+A comment block is either a `/* multi line comment */` or several adjacent `// single line comments`.

-It doesn't matter if you use multiple single-line or multi-line comment, as long as the comment begins with `@enum`. *(Comment lines that are empty or have only whitespace are ignored.)* If using multiple single-line comments, any non-comment line marks the end of the block.

-Multiple `@enum` descriptors may be defined in a single comment block.
+The comment block must begin with `@enum` *(comment lines that are empty or have only whitespace are ignored)* and multiple enum descriptors may be defined in a single comment block, where `@enum` at the beginning of a line marks the start of a new enum.

-The beginning of an descriptor can look like either of these *(incomplete)* examples:
+The beginning of a descriptor can look like either of these *(incomplete)* examples:

 ``` go
 /*